MATT-Diff: Multimodal Active Target Tracking by Diffusion Policy: PROBLEM STATEMENT

 The agent faces an \emph{exploration-exploitation dilemma}: should it continue to ''exploit'' by moving towards detected targets to minimize the uncertainty in their states or should it ``explore'' the environment to search for lost targets or discover new previously unobserved targets?
-This paper addresses the problem of learning to autonomously navigate and making these complex multi-modal decisions to achieve effective target tracking.
+This paper addresses the problem of learning to autonomously navigate and make these multimodal decisions to achieve effective target tracking.